mantleCurve/swagger-py/README.rst

 About
 -----

-Swagger.py is a Python library for using
-`Swagger <https://developers.helloreverb.com/swagger/>`__ defined API's.
+This is a Python 3 compatible fork of `Swagger.py <https://github.com/digium/swagger-py>`__, a Python library for using `Swagger <https://developers.helloreverb.com/swagger/>`__ defined API's.

 Swagger itself is best described on the Swagger home page: